 Obtain a document report/evaluation from one of the following:

 Note: Applicants wanting to transfer college credit from an institution outside of the United States should order a course report/evaluation.

 *Provide An Official Transcript From All Colleges Attended in the United States.
-Must Also Submit a Letter of Good Standing From the Most Recent Institution.
+Must Also Submit an International Student Notification of Transfer Form From the Most Recent Institution.

 Transfer applicants should submit an official transcript from all colleges attended.
 Please request that the institution mail the transcript directly to the University of Arkansas Community College at Morrilton, 1537 University Blvd., Morrilton, AR 72110.
 (If transcript is in a maiden name, please ask college to indicate your current last name on form.)
-Students who have successfully completed 15 college-level credit hours are not required to submit a high school transcript.
+Students who have successfully completed 15 college-level credit hours are not required to submit evidence of U.S. high school diploma equivalency.